jcp650/School_District_Analysis/README.md

 - The average math scores for ninth grade students at Thomas High School changed from 83.6 to NaN.

-  - The average math scores for Thomas High School only included grades 10 through 12.
+  - The average math scores for Thomas High School only include grades 10 through 12.

 - The average reading score for ninth grade students at Thomas High School changed from 83.7 to NaN.

-  - The average reading scores for Thomas High School only included grades 10 through 12.
+  - The average reading scores for Thomas High School only include grades 10 through 12.

 - The scores by school spending did not change.